Historic Cemetery with a Haunted Reputation

 Nearby Points of Interest

-- St. Augustine City Gates – Spanish-era coquina arches, steps from the cemetery entrance.
+- St. Augustine City Gate – The Spanish-era coquina gateway stands just steps away and helps place the cemetery in its original edge-of-town setting.

 Visitor Tips